zfaustk/KHGraphDB/docs/pipeline.md

 # Pipeline

 MATCH compiles to operators.
 The engine matches on an enum.
-There is no trait object. rustc 1.18 has no `dyn` to miss.
+There is no trait object. rustc 1.31 still has no reason to add `dyn`.

 ```
 Seed → Expand → Expand → Filter